nick88msn/latex-notes/README.md

 ## LaTeX Line and Page Breaking

+Sometimes we want that a certain document class (section, paragraph, subsection etc.) starts at a new page.
+We have several options, the main ones are:
-* \\ start a new paragraph.
+* \\\\                  start a new paragraph.
-* \\* start a new line but not a new paragraph.
+* \\\\*                 start a new line but not a new paragraph.
-* \- OK to hyphenate a word here.
+* \\-                   OK to hyphenate a word here.
-* \cleardoublepage flush all material and start a new page, start new odd numbered page.
+* \\cleardoublepage     flush all material and start a new page, start new odd numbered page.
-* \clearpage plush all material and start a new page.
+* \\clearpage           plush all material and start a new page.
-* \hyphenation enter a sequence pf exceptional hyphenations.
+* \\hyphenation         enter a sequence pf exceptional hyphenations.
-* \linebreak allow to break the line here.
+* \\linebreak           allow to break the line here.
-* \newline request a new line.
+* \\newline             request a new line.
-* \newpage request a new page.
+* \\newpage             request a new page.
-* \nolinebreak no line break should happen here.
+* \\nolinebreak         no line break should happen here.
-* \nopagebreak no page break should happen here.
+* \\nopagebreak         no page break should happen here.
-* \pagebreak encourage page break.
+* \\pagebreak           encourage page break.

 * see [here](http://www.personal.ceu.hu/tex/breaking.htm) for more